Agata10/Agata10/README.md

 - 📖 I finished Meta Frontend Developer Course :)) [Coursera](https://www.coursera.org/professional-certificates/meta-front-end-developer)

-- By the end of Bootcamp, I will try to get entry-level position as Software Enigneer, let's connect on LinkedIn ! :)
+- By the end of Bootcamp, I will try to get position as Software Enigneer, let's connect on LinkedIn ! :)

 <h3 align="left">Connect with me:</h3>